anjuchamantha/EMonitor/README.md

 - LDR (LKR 10)
 - OLED Display 0.96" (LKR 600.00)
 - Resistor 220Ohm (LKR 1.00)
-- Capacitor 10 micro F (LKR 20) - Used to back out the code uploading issue to ESP32
+- Capacitor 10 micro F (LKR 20) - Used to back out the code uploading issue of ESP32
 - Vero Board & Circuit Wires (LKR 150)

-## 8) Algorithm used for device and server (Pseudo code)
+## 8) Algorithm used for the device and server (Pseudo code)

 ### 8.1) EMonitor Device Algorithm